olamiwhat/log-analysis/README.md

   - `-f newsdata.sql` - runs the SQL statements in the file newsdata.sql

 ## Running the Reporting Tool
 The reporting tool is the `news.py` file.
-Download this file in the same directory as the database data and from your terminal run `python news.py`.
+Download this file in the same directory as the database data and from your terminal run `./news.py`.
 You should get an output that looks like this:
 ```
 The most popular 3 articles of all time are:
 *Candidate is jerk, alleges rival - 338647 views